polca/premise/docs/transform.rst

 For each IAM region and year, *premise* calculates the allocation share as the absolute amount of CDR deployment divided by the sum of gross CO2 emissions and the absolute amount of CDR deployment.
-Gross CO2 uses the mapped ``CO2`` IAM variable, and CDR deployment uses the variables mapped in ``carbon_dioxide_removal.yaml``.
+Gross CO2 currently uses the mapped ``CO2`` IAM variable, and CDR deployment uses the variables mapped in ``carbon_dioxide_removal.yaml``.
 Negative CDR values are treated as physical removal volumes.

-Datasets with positive fossil CO2 biosphere emissions are eligible.
-For each eligible dataset, *premise* reduces the ``Carbon dioxide, fossil`` biosphere emissions by the regional allocation share and adds a technosphere input from the same IAM region's ``market for carbon dioxide removal``.
+Datasets with positive greenhouse gas biosphere emissions are eligible.
+For each eligible dataset, *premise* converts mapped greenhouse gas emissions to CO2e using fixed GWP100 factors and adds a technosphere input from the same IAM region's ``market for carbon dioxide removal``.
+Gross greenhouse gas emissions remain visible in the dataset; the CDR market input represents the compensation service.
+The current GWP100 table covers fossil CO2, CO2 from soil or biomass stock, methane, nitrous oxide and sulfur hexafluoride.
 If no CDR data are available for a region, the allocation share is zero and datasets in that region are left unchanged.